fbpx

 There are five main types of psoriasis.
 Your doctor will diagnose which type you have and work out a treatment plan with you.

-• Plaque psoriasis is the most common type of psoriasis affecting about 90 per cent of people with the condition.
-It’s recognised by its telltale plaques: patches of thick, red skin that are covered with silvery white scales.
+• Plaque psoriasis is the most common type, affecting about 90 per cent of people with the condition.
+Its telltale plaques recognise it: thick, red skin patches covered with silvery white scales.
 Plaques can come in all shapes and sizes, and their edges usually have a clear border separating them from the skin around them.
 They are often itchy and can crack and bleed.
-Plaque psoriasis most commonly affects the front of elbows and knees, the scalp and the lower back.
+Plaque psoriasis most commonly affects the front of the elbows, knees, scalp, and lower back.

 There are several other types of psoriasis:

-• Guttate psoriasis causes many small teardrop shaped plaques to appear over the body.
+• Guttate psoriasis causes many small teardrop-shaped plaques to appear over the body.
 It often affects children and young adults and is usually triggered by a virus or strep throat infection.
-Guttate psoriasis is the second most common type of psoriasis and about 10% of people who have it go on to develop plaque psoriasis.
+Guttate psoriasis is the second most common type and about 10% of people who have it develop plaque psoriasis.

 • Inverse psoriasis is where patches of very red skin appear in body folds and where skin rubs together: behind the knees, under the arms and breasts, in the groin, belly button and ears, and between bottom cheeks.
 The patches are usually smooth and shiny without scales.
-People with inverse psoriasis often have another type of psoriasis on a different part of their body at the same time.
+People with inverse psoriasis often have another type simultaneously on a different body part.

-• Palmoplantar psoriasis affects the palms of the hands or the soles of the feet with scaling, redness and sometimes with small pus-containing blisters.
+• Palmoplantar psoriasis affects the palms of the hands or the soles of the feet with scaling, redness, and sometimes small pus-containing blisters.

 • Other rare and serious forms of psoriasis include pustular and erythrodermic psoriasis.